15 Feb 13 Anti-Aging Tips

 - Beware the Belly: Fat in our lower half can definitely be a burden, but it is not the real problem.
 The main fat found in the belly is called visceral fat, and it’s dangerous.
 Visceral fat increases risk for several diseases and health conditions, all of which can easily cut your life in half.
 A gut should be a major alarm for a diet and exercise regimen!

 - Get Those Zzz’s: Aim for 7-8 hours of sleep regularly.
 Sleep is required for muscles to repair and the body to wake up feeling rejuvenated and functional.
 A consistent sleep pattern also regulates mood and stress levels.
 Shut off technology at least an hour before bed to unwind, and if you need some extra help, try a warm bath or a good book.
-Yet, save the juicy reads for a different time, as you want to minimize stimulation.
+Or another tip is to try some cbd oil before bed if your mind tends to go at 100mph as soon as your head hits the pillow.
+Save the juicy reads for a different time, as you want to minimize stimulation.

 - Go Organic: Go organic as often as possible, especially for animal protein and the “dirty dozen” of produce.
 It’s challenging to protect yourself when dining out, but make sure to keep your fridge clean and to cook at home several days of the week.
 Although organic is more expensive, the cost is worth it, as pesticides, GMOs, and antibiotics that are added to non-organic produce and meat products invade our bodies and damage our cells.
 For eggs, look for pasture-raised rather than cage-free.
 For poultry and beef, look for grass-fed, organic or any labeling that says, “USDA approved” and “free of antibiotics/hormones.”
 Produce where the skin is consumed should be organic, but for avocados, bananas, and oranges, among others, you are fine with conventional.